These are pages from the old Colonel John Tipton website.

 In 1783, after the American Revolution was won, Colonel John Tipton moved to the Watauga Settlements on the Western Waters in what is now East Tennessee.
 His brothers Jonathan and Joseph had already moved to the area accompanied by their father, Jonathan, who was over seventy-five years of age.
 Brother Jonathan is a signer of the Watauga settlers’ petition to North Carolina of 1776 and Joseph is on the 1778 Watauga tax lists.
 John’s brother Edward had moved to Pennsylvania while his brother William stayed in the Shenandoah Valley.

 Prior to Tennessee statehood in 1796, East Tennessee was part of the colony, then state, of North Carolina.
 Communication between the area and the state was very difficult because of the high mountains in between and the lack of roads for travel.
 It was not until the 1790’s that a wagon road connected East Tennessee to Asheville.
-The majority of settlers on the western waters was from Virginia and had travelled down the Shenandoah Valley to get there.
+The majority of settlers on the western waters was from Virginia and had traveled down the Shenandoah Valley to get there.
 Many of the settlers were Scotch-Irish but there were English, German and Huguenots.

 Tipton brought with him considerable skills and experience as a judge, legislator, and public official.
 He had a steady and prominent part in bringing democratic government to his country.
 His life included first hand experience drafting a resolution of resistance to tyranny, a declaration of rights and a constitution for the neighbors who were his constituency, his state and his country.
 He had been bold and fearless as a patriot.